specfrs/specfrs.github.io/_pages/about.md

 title: About SpecFRS.com
 permalink: /about
 comments: false
+redirect_from:
+  - "/About"
+  - "/Results"
 ---

+{% picture jumbotron.jpg %}
 A 2016 Scion FR-S campaigned by [Chris Hammond](https://www.chrishammond.com)

 We've had a variety of success with the car.
 Here are some results.